 How thick are LifeProof vinyl planks?

-The LifeProof vinyl planks are 7mm thick.
+The LifeProof vinyl planks are 6mm to 7mm thick.
 The thickness of this flooring gives you the look of hardwood flooring and the durability of laminated floors.
 What’s more, the thickness of these vinyl planks adds to the durability of the flooring, which means it’s ideal for areas with high foot traffic.

 LifeProof Vinyl Plank Flooring is a great option for anyone who loves the look of hardwood flooring but doesn’t want the headaches that can come along with it.